g-milligan/gulp-templates/README.md

-# This a project generator
+# This a GULP project generator

 This is an implementation for deploying gulp project templates.
 As I create more templates, I will heap them into this repo.